rue-aubrey/datastories/projectpart2.md

 First, I showed B the Shorthand draft with the embedded Flourish radar chart from Option 2.
 Within the context of the story, the graph made "immediate sense" to her.
 Afterwards, I showed her Option 1 from before for comparison.

+We spent time workshopping the title.
+She suggested that if my story doesn't touch on mass shootings, I should remove it from the subtitle.
+She also said that the title should focus more on conservative reactionism than "fear and loathing."
+The title needed to be punchy This is what we ended up with:

+<p style="text-align: center;"><b>Reactionary Armament: Americans and Their Guns </b></p>

+<p style="text-align: center;" As polarization deepens, some Americans seek comfort in arms. </i></p>

 #### Feedback and Changes for Shorthand visualization:

 | **Feedback**                                                    | **Changes**                                                                             |